Find a Program

 SU Granada - Advanced Spanish & International Marketing

-Southwestern University, in collaboration with Academic Programs International (API), has created a program in Granada, Spain specially designed for Southwestern students.
-The SU Granada Advanced Spanish & International Marketing Program is a six-week, eight-credit program for students with a minimum of three semesters of college-level Spanish.
-Program is approved for 2023 and 2025.
+The SU Granada Advanced Spanish & International Marketing Program is a 6-week, 8-credit program for students with a minimum of three semesters of college-level Spanish or who tested out of Spanish III.
+Students may enroll in the Spanish track or the Business track..
+Program is approved for 2023 & 2025.

 SU Granada - Advanced Spanish & International Marketing Study Abroad Program